ros2/rosbag2/README.md

 Note: Until the first `/clock` message is received, the recorder will not write any messages.
 Before that message is received, the time is 0, which leads to a significant time jump once simulation time begins, making the bag essentially unplayable if messages are written first with time 0 and then time N from `/clock`.

+#### Recording with termination conditions

+rosbag2 can be configured to stop recording after a certain size, duration or number of messages is reached (considering **all** the bag files of the current recording).
+By default the recording will continue until an external signal is stopping it, but this can be changed using the CLI options.

+_Stopping by size_: `ros2 bag record -a --max-recording-size 100000` will stop the recording after it becomes greater than 100 kilobytes.
+This option defaults to `0`, which means the recording will not stop based on size.

+_Stopping by duration_: `ros2 bag record -a --max-recording-duration 9000` will stop the recording after `9000` seconds.
+This option defaults to `0`, which means the recording will not stop based on duration.

+_Stopping by number of messages_: `ros2 bag record -a --max-recording-messages 1000` will stop the recording after `1000` messages have been recorded.
+This option defaults to `0`, which means the recording will not stop based on number of messages.

+If multiple stopping conditions are enabled, the recording will stop at whichever threshold is reached first.

 #### Splitting files during recording

 rosbag2 offers the capability to split bag files when they reach a maximum size or after a specified duration.
 By default rosbag2 will record all data into a single bag file, but this can be changed using the CLI options.